 Advanced Tip: You can include line breaks in a particular bit of story text using \n.
 For example, the following will span multiple lines when printed in-game:

 This is the [first] line.\n\nThis is [another] line.

-Advanced Tip: You can also prompt the player to input the word to be guessed using the following comment command.
+Advanced Tip: You can also prompt the player to input the word to be guessed by placing the following comment command in the “Words or Story” textbox.
 (This is how Challenge a Friend works behind the scenes.)

 This section may look like gibberish at first, but it’s actually pretty simple.
 Each symbol that you type in this text box represents a game element.

 - % represents an undroppable block

 - * represents a clue key

 Using just the symbols explained above, we can recreate the first level of Plangman in the Level Editor.
 Here’s what that would look like: